netdata/netdata/database/engine/README.md

 section for details.

 The `dbengine multihost disk space` option determines the amount of disk space in **MiB** that is dedicated to storing Netdata metric values and all related metadata describing them.
+You can use the [**database engine calculator**](https://learn.netdata.cloud/docs/agent/database/calculator) to correctly set `dbengine multihost disk space` based on your metrics retention policy.
+The calculator gives an accurate estimate based on how many child nodes you have, how many metrics your Agent collects, and more.

 ### Legacy configuration

-The deprecated `dbengine disk space` option determines the amount of disk space in **MiB** that is dedicated to storing Netdata metric values per legacy database engine instance (see [below](#Streaming-metrics-to-the-database-engine)).
+The deprecated `dbengine disk space` option determines the amount of disk space in **MiB** that is dedicated to storing Netdata metric values per legacy database engine instance (see [details on the legacy mode](#legacy-mode) below).

 ```conf
 [global]
     dbengine disk space = 256
 ```

-Use the  [**database engine calculator**](https://learn.netdata.cloud/docs/agent/database/calculator) to correctly set `dbengine disk space`(**deprecated**) based on your needs.
-The calculator gives an accurate estimate based on how many child nodes you have, how many metrics your Agent collects, and more.

 ### Streaming metrics to the database engine

+When using the multihost database engine, all parent and child nodes share the same `page cache size` and `dbengine multihost disk space` in a single dbengine instance.
+The [**database engine calculator**](https://learn.netdata.cloud/docs/agent/database/calculator) helps you properly set `page cache size` and `dbengine multihost disk space` on your parent node to allocate enough resources based on your metrics retention policy and how many child nodes you have.

-##### Legacy mode
+#### Legacy mode

-When streaming metrics, the Agent on the parent node used to create one instance (legacy, version <= 1.23.2) of the database engine for itself, and another instance for every child node it receives metrics from.
+_For Netdata Agents earlier than v1.23.2_, the Agent on the parent node uses one dbengine instance for itself, and another instance for every child node it receives metrics from.
 If you had four streaming nodes, you would have five instances in total (`1 parent + 4 child nodes = 5 instances`).

-The Agent allocated resources for each instance separately using the `dbengine disk space`(**deprecated**) setting.
+The Agent allocates resources for each instance separately using the `dbengine disk space` (**deprecated**) setting.
 If `dbengine disk space`(**deprecated**) is set to the default `256`, each instance is given 256 MiB in disk space, which means the total disk space required to store all instances is, roughly, `256 MiB * 1 parent * 4 child nodes = 1280 MiB`.

-See the [database engine calculator](https://learn.netdata.cloud/docs/agent/database/calculator) to help you correctly set `dbengine disk space`(**deprecated**) and understand the total disk space required based on your streaming setup.

-##### Multi host DB mode

-In the newer agent versions the parent and child nodes all share `page cache size` and `dbengine multihost disk space` in a single dbengine multi-host instance.

-##### Backward compatibility
+#### Backward compatibility

-All existing metrics belonging to child nodes are automatically converted to legacy dbengine instances and the localhost metrics are transferred to the multi-host dbengine instance.
+All existing metrics belonging to child nodes are automatically converted to legacy dbengine instances and the localhost metrics are transferred to the multihost dbengine instance.

-All new child nodes are automatically transferred to the mult-host dbengine instance and share its page cache and disk space.
-If you want to migrate a child node from its legacy dbengine instance to the multi-host dbengine instance you must delete the instance's directory located in `/var/cache/netdata/MACHINE_GUID/dbengine` after stopping the netdata agent.
+All new child nodes are automatically transferred to the multihost dbengine instance and share its page cache and disk space.
+If you want to migrate a child node from its legacy dbengine instance to the multihost dbengine instance, you must delete the instance's directory, which is located in `/var/cache/netdata/MACHINE_GUID/dbengine`, after stopping the Agent.

 ##### Information